“You may know what you said, but never what the other person heard.“ A small Lacanian insight that I have found to ring reliably true.

 Or consider what the Arabic language does with ‘heart’.
 The word for heart is qalb (قلب), from the root q-l-b (ق-ل-ب), meaning to turn, to flip, to reverse.
 The heart in Arabic is not a pump or a seat of feeling in the way English tends to imagine it, it is the part of you that turns.
 It is defined by its movement, its variability, by its capacity to be overturned.
 It is something essentially kinetic.
 It’s really quite intuitive.
 Certainty can often turn to doubt, love can turn to aversion, clarity can turn to confusion.
 The same root gives you inqilāb (انقلاب), an overturn or revolution.
 It allows for a conception of the self that is dynamic rather than static.

-A philosophically fascinating case is the root w-j-d (و-ج-د) which has a primary meaning of to find.
+Perhaps the most philosophically fascinating case is the root w-j-d (و-ج-د) which has a primary meaning of to find.
 From it comes wujūd (وُجُود) meaning existence, or being.
 Wujūd is the term Arabic philosophers used to translate what the Greek called τὸ ὄν (to on).
 And from the same root comes wajd (وَجْد) deep emotion, or intense longing; and wijdān (وِجْدَان), the inner emotional life.
 Existence and finding share a root.
 They are grammatically fused.
 To exist, in this language, is to be findable.
 To find is to touch something’s existence.
 And the emotion, wajd, is the inner event of that encounter, the tremor that runs through you when your searching meets a world.

 Heidegger spent decades in German trying to articulate something like this: that existence is not a neutral property but a relational one, that to be is always to be available to disclosure, that consciousness and world were not two sealed chambers but a single event of mutual finding.
 He coined words, tortured syntax, multiplied hyphens.
 Arabic had already done it in the structure of its vocabulary.
 A medieval Arab speaker asking where something was, using the ordinary verb wajada, was already enacting a metaphysics.
 Finding is the form that existence takes when a conscious being moves through it.